SherG/cool-iron/blog/facebook-ads-meeting.md

 tags: ['facebook']
 ---

-Before you hire a Facebook Ads professional, you'll participate in a discovery call with them.
+Before you hire a Facebook Ads professional, you'll participate in a discovery meeting with them.
 As you vet them, they'll be vetting you and your business.

 Here's a peek inside the process, so you can be prepared to make the most of it.

-First, the marketer will likely have you fill out an application beforehand, so they have preliminary information on which to base the call.
+First, the marketer will likely have you fill out an application beforehand, so they have preliminary information on which to base the call or in-person meeting.

 Throughout the process a good marketer will be centered on these issues:
 * What are your goals?